MicLieg/LinuxGSM-Dev-Docs/getting-started/programming-language.md

 ## What is BASH Script?

 "In addition to the interactive mode, where the user types one command at a time, with immediate execution and feedback, Bash (like many other shells) also has the ability to run an entire script of commands, known as a "Bash shell script" (or "Bash script" or "shell script" or just "script").
 A script might contain just a very simple list of commands — or even just a single command — or it might contain functions, loops, conditional constructs, and all the other hallmarks of imperative programming.
-In effect, a Bash shell script is a computer program written in the Bash programming language." -[ Bash Shell Scripting](https://en.wikibooks.org/wiki/Bash\_Shell\_Scripting#What\_is\_Bash?)
+In effect, a Bash shell script is a computer program written in the Bash programming language." -[Bash Shell Scripting](https://en.wikibooks.org/wiki/Bash\_Shell\_Scripting#What\_is\_Bash?)

 ## Why Does LinuxGSM use BASH?